Tulsene/LazyWhale/README.md

 Create key.txt and follow the scheme in `keySkeletton.txt`

+### Strategy parameters

+Are in params.txt file and are not kept forever.
+Please backup it if you neet it!

 ### Run LW

 **Your virtualenv need to be properly setup and running!**